At Home with mStarr Design

 Tell us about mStarr Design and how you got here?

 mStarr design is at its core a creative studio.
-Our projects and events are crafted with a focus on thoughtful design, decor and details.
+Our projects and events are crafted with a focus on thoughtful design, decor, and details.
 I started mStarr in early 2012 after designing my wedding in 2011.
 There was a need in the New England market for an event business focusing more on design vs. traditional planning and I filled that need!
-The whole design + styling movement was just making its way east and through a lot of hard work, good timing and luck, I managed to secure a full roster of events in the first couple years.
-Over the past several years, we’ve been transitioning away from weddings + events and now concentrate on creative direction, interior styling, brand partnerships, and event + editorial design. the interior styling projects (both in person and e-design) are something I’m particularly passionate about and I thank instagram for nurturing and growing this area of my business.
+The whole design + styling movement was just making its way east and through a lot of hard work, good timing, and luck, I managed to secure a full roster of events in the first couple of years.
+Over the past several years, we’ve been transitioning away from weddings + events and now concentrate on creative direction, interior styling, brand partnerships, and event + editorial design. the interior styling projects (both in-person and e-design) are something I’m particularly passionate about and I thank Instagram for nurturing and growing this area of my business.

 Describe a day in your life.

 I spend three days a week working and two days a week with my two-year-old daughter, Max.
 So…no day is the same!
 With my business nor with my toddler.
 I start every day by checking emails and drinking a glass of water or tea.
 I work from home but try to spend some workdays at local coffee shops to be more productive.
 Otherwise, the dishes scream “clean me!” and the dining room screams “declutter me!”
 My husband gets Max up and settled so I can sleep in a little bit on our days together, which are filled with activities, playdates, errands, and yes, some work!

 Tell us about your home.
 What is your favorite thing about your space?